Posted April 2nd, 2015.

-(September 4, 2014, Washington, DC) — Sanford Heisler LLP today announced that U.K.-based medical device manufacturer Smith & Nephew has agreed to settle a qui tam suit and pay the United States government eight million dollars.
-Sanford Heisler represented a Relator, Sam Cox, and sued Smith & Nephew in the U.S. District Court for the Western District of Tennessee under the whistleblower provisions of the False Claims Act for violating the Trade Agreements Act (TAA).
+WASHINGTON, April 2, 2015 /PRNewswire/ — Sanford Heisler Kimpel, LLP today announced that medical device manufacturer Medtronic, Inc. has agreed to settle a qui tam suit and pay the United States government $4.4 million.
+Sanford Heisler Kimpel represented Relators, Sam Cox, Meayna Phanthavong, and Sonia Adams and sued Medtronic in the U.S. District Court for the District of Minnesota under the whistleblower provisions of the False Claims Act for violating the Trade Agreements Act (TAA).
 The whistleblower provisions permit private citizens known as “Relators” to bring lawsuits on behalf of the U.S. and receive a portion of proceeds of any settlement or judgment.

-This is believed to be the first TAA settlement involving a medical device company.
-David Sanford, Chairman of Sanford Heisler, said that this settlement represents the right result for all parties and it “reaffirms the vital role that whisleblowers play in uncovering fraud against the government.”
+David Sanford, Chairman of Sanford Heisler Kimpel, said that this settlement “reaffirms the vital role that whistleblowers play in uncovering fraud against the government.”

-Vincent McKnight, Jr., Co-Chair of Sanford Heisler’s whistleblower practice, said, “Today’s settlement sends a clear message to those medical device companies that routinely violate the Trade Agreements Act by misrepresenting the “Country of Origin” of goods sold under contract to U.S. Government agencies.”
-McKnight continued: “This inaugural settlement will create a ripple effect for other medical device companies that choose to turn a blind eye to their obligations under the Trade Agreement Act.
-The Government has turned its attention to these flagrant violations and is stepping up enforcement of the Trade Agreements Act.”
+Ross Brooks, Co-Chair of Sanford Heisler Kimpel’s whistleblower practice, said, “Today’s settlement is the second settlement against a medical device company for violating the Trade Agreements Act by misrepresenting the “Country of Origin” of goods sold under contract to U.S. Government agencies.”
+Vince McKnight, also a Co-Chair of the firm’s whistleblower practice, said, “It is important that the Government has turned its attention to these violations and is stepping up enforcement of the Trade Agreements Act.”

-The United States Government declined to intervene, and the relator, Sam Cox, opted to litigate the case without the assistance of the Government.
-Grant Morris, Of Counsel to Sanford Heisler and the attorney who assisted the relator in bringing the fraud to light, said, “Mr. Cox should be commended for having the courage and integrity to expose this wrongdoing and the tenacity to fight this battle on behalf of the United States.”
+Grant Morris, Of Counsel to Sanford Heisler Kimpel and the attorney who assisted the relator in bringing the fraud to light, said, “Mr. Cox should be commended for exposing this wrongdoing and bringing this matter to the attention of the United States Government.”

-Sanford Heisler LLP is a public interest class-action litigation law firm with offices in New York, Washington, D.C., and San Francisco, specializing in civil rights and general public interest cases, and representing plaintiffs with whistleblower, employment discrimination, labor and wage violations, predatory lending, consumer fraud, and other claims.
+Sanford Heisler Kimpel LLP is a public interest class-action litigation law firm with offices in New York, Washington, DC, and San Francisco, specializing in civil rights and general public interest cases, and representing plaintiffs with the whistleblower, employment discrimination, labor and wage violations, predatory lending, consumer fraud, and other claims.

-Sanford Heisler has an impressive history of success in qui tam, or whistleblower cases brought under the False Claims Act, having represented whistleblowers in a 124 million dollar qui tam settlement with Omnicare, Inc., a 762 million dollar global qui tam settlement with Amgen, Inc., and a 23.5 million dollar qui tam settlement with Medtronic, all with the assistance of the U.S. Department of Justice.
-In addition, Sanford Heisler has filed over 20 other whistleblower actions now pending throughout the United States, and is currently investigating and drafting additional matters across the United States.
+Sanford Heisler Kimpel has an impressive history of success in qui tam, or whistleblower cases brought under the False Claims Act, having represented whistleblowers in a 124 million dollar qui tam settlement with Omnicare, Inc., a 762 million-dollar global qui tam settlement with Amgen, Inc., and a 23.5 million-dollar qui tam settlement with Medtronic, all with the assistance of the U.S. Department of Justice.
+In addition, Sanford Heisler Kimpel has filed over 20 other whistleblower actions now pending throughout the United States and is currently investigating and drafting additional matters across the United States.